Updated by FRANZISKA SPRITZLER, RD, CDCES

 • Hemoglobin A1c (HbA1c): Provides a rough “average blood glucose” estimate of the past 2-3 months by measuring the amount of sugar stored in red blood cells.

-• OGTT: The oral glucose tolerance test (OGTT), administered in a lab, involves ingesting a sugary solution and measuring its impact on blood sugar levels
+• OGTT: The oral glucose tolerance test (OGTT), administered in a lab, involves ingesting a sugary solution and measuring its impact on blood sugar levels at various timepoints.

 • Fasting blood glucose: Your blood glucose after an overnight fast of around 12 hours.

 Both fasting blood sugar and postprandial blood glucose are simple home blood tests, provided you have a glucose meter.
 Just prick your finger, insert the test strip, and record your result.
-If you have a Keto-Mojo blood glucose and ketone meter you can track your results over time with the free app.
+If you have a Keto-Mojo blood glucose and ketone meter you can track your results over time with the free MyMojoHealth app.

-What Should Your Blood Glucose Be?
+What Should Your Blood Glucose Levels Be?

 Glucose Levels Chart

-• Normal: FBG under 100 mg/dl (5.6 mmol/L), HbA1c under 5.7 percent
+Normal: FBG under 100 mg/dl (5.6 mmol/L), HbA1c under 5.7%

-• Prediabetes: FBG from 100 to 125 mg/dl (5.6 to 6.9 mmol/L), HbA1c from 5.7 percent to 6.5 percent
+Prediabetes: FBG from 100 to 125 mg/dl (5.6 to 6.9 mmol/L), HbA1c from 5.7% to 6.4%

-• Diabetes: FBG over 125 mg/dl (6.9 mmol/L), HbA1c 6.5 percent or above
+Diabetes: FBG over 125 mg/dl (6.9 mmol/L), HbA1c 6.5% or above

 But “normal” doesn’t necessarily mean “optimal.”
-Case in point: A large observational study following 46,578 non-diabetics over seven years found that those with FBGs from 95 to 99 mg/dl (5.3 to 5.5 mmol/L) – considered normal – were 2.33 times more likely to develop diabetes than those with FBGs below 85 mg/dl (4.7 mmol/L.)
+Case in point: A large observational study following 46,578 people without diabetes over seven years found that those with FBG levels between 95 and 99 mg/dl (5.3 to 5.5 mmol/L) – considered normal – were 2.33 times more likely to develop diabetes than those with FBG levels below 85 mg/dl(4.7 mmol/L).

-So for fasting blood glucose, somewhere south of 85 mg/dl (4.7 mmol/L) seems best.
+So, for fasting blood glucose, somewhere south of 85 mg/dl (4.7 mmol/L) seems best.
 But what about after eating?

-Managing Your Blood Glucose
+Managing Your Blood Glucose Levels

 The Relationship Between Glucose and Ketones